 Eric Tran (D.M.A.) is a pianist-composer and teacher.
 He is a native of the Bay Area, CA, graduating with honors from Stanford University and receiving his MM from the San Francisco Conservatory of Music.
 After his piano duo—infamously known as “Happy Dog Duo”—won 1st prize and the Abild American Music Award at the Ellis Duo Piano Competition, he went on a 2-year performance tour of the US, which included a guest artist performance at the Chautauqua Institution and a historic performance on the Pleyel Double Grand Piano.
-Tran moved to Madison, earning his DMA with Christopher Taylor at the Mead Witter School of Music at the University of Wisconsin–Madison, where he now serves as lecturer.
+Tran moved to Madison and earned his DMA with Christopher Taylor at the Mead Witter School of Music at the University of Wisconsin–Madison, where he also served as lecturer on the Keyboard faculty.

 Tran’s compositions have been performed across the US, including by the St. Lawrence String Quartet and the Friction Quartet.
 The SF Examiner reviewed his String Quartet as having “a tendency to thwart the usual expectations… fascinating”.
 His String Quartet also won the 1st Prize in Composition from the Pacific Musical Society, after which no 1st Prize was awarded for almost a decade.
 It can be heard on Tran’s album “Water” along with other original solo/chamber music.
 In addition to writing concert music, Tran has composed over 100 pedagogical pieces for different levels.

-Tran has been involved for over 15 years with the US Open Music Competition, a non-profit organization that holds a comprehensive annual competition for over 1,000 young musicians across 100 events.
+Tran was also involved for over 15 years with the US Open Music Competition, a non-profit organization that holds a comprehensive annual competition for over 1,000 young musicians across 100 events.
 As a youth, he was its record-setting, 29-time gold medalist.
 He later held posts as composer-in-residence, accompanist, adjudicator, and program director.

 His principal studies were with pianists Sharon Mann, Thomas Schultz, and Christopher Taylor; and with composers Jaroslaw Kapuscinski and Laura Schwendinger.
 He underwent additional piano studies with Julian Martin, Arie Vardi, and Kevin Kenner.
 Outside of music, Tran is also a youth chess coach.